TreeveWhite/ECM34001-AD-Classifier/src/ad_classifier/postprocessing/README.md

 ## attention_maps.py

-This file contains the Grad-CAM implimentation ued to map heatmaps of model graident weights ontop of input images.
+This file contains the Grad-CAM implimentation used to map heatmaps of model graident weights ontop of input images.